aaron-grau/curic/capstone/demos/sample_project_proposal/README.md

 **Objective:** Notes can be tagged with multiple tags, and tags are searchable.

-- [ ] create `Tag` model and join table
+- [ ] Create `Tag` model and join table
-- build out API, Redux structure, and components for:
+- Build out API, Redux structure, and components for:
-  - [ ] fetching tags for notebook
+  - [ ] Fetching tags for notebook
-  - [ ] adding tags to notebook
+  - [ ] Adding tags to notebook
-  - [ ] creating tags while adding to notebooks
+  - [ ] Creating tags while adding to notebooks
-  - [ ] searching notebooks by tag
+  - [ ] Searching notebooks by tag
 - [ ] Style new elements
 - [ ] Seed tags and tag the seeded Notebooks